 The Company has 10,000,000 authorized shares of preferred stock par value \$0.001 per share.
 Six series of preferred stock have been authorized to date.
-As of June 30, 2025, the Series A Preferred Stock has 0 shares issued and outstanding, the Series B Preferred Stock has 0 shares issued and outstanding, the Series C Preferred Stock has 0 shares issued and outstanding, the Series B Preferred Stock has 12,500 shares issued and outstanding. and the Series F Preferred Stock has 0 shares issued and outstanding.
+As of June 30, 2025, the Series A Preferred Stock has 0 shares issued and outstanding, the Series B Preferred Stock has 0 shares issued and outstanding, the Series C Preferred Stock has 0 shares issued and outstanding, the Series B Preferred Stock has 0 shares issued and outstanding.
+The Series B Preferred Stock has 0 shares issued and outstanding, the Series B Preferred Stock has 0 shares issued and outstanding.
+The Series B Preferred Stock has 0 shares issued and outstanding.